GiulioRusso/Ollama-boilerplate/README.md

   ```
 - **Dependency Issues**: Run `pip3 install -r requirements.txt` to install all required dependencies.
 - **API Errors**: Check the `OLLAMA_API` variable in your `.env` file and ensure it points to a running server.

+Your problem is not mentioned?
+Feel free to ask about it to me or by submitting an issue.

 ---